-• Heavy alcohol use in early to middle adolescence impairs memory function.
+Heavy alcohol use in early to middle adolescence impairs memory function.
 (Brown, Tapert, Granholm, & Delis, 2000)

 - Alcohol is particularly damaging to the hippocampus, part of the brain that is important for memory and learning.
 (De Bellis, 2000) Teens who drink heavily have poorer school performance than their peers.
 (Brown & Tapert, 2004) A "black out" occurs when the concentration of alcohol in the blood is high enough to temporarily affect brain cells that lay down new memories.
 (White, n.d.) - Teens who start drinking at an earlier age are at high risk for motor vehicle accidents, fights, and unintentional injuries while using alcohol.
-(Hingson, Heeren, & Zakocs, 2001; Hingson, Heeren, Levenson, Jamanka, & Voas, 2002; Ralph W. Hingson, 2000; Slap, Chaudhuri, & Vorters, 1991) - Teens who drink are also more likely to engage in risky sexual behaviors that could result in early pregnancies, STDs, etc. (Tapert, Aarons, Sedlar, & Brown, 2001) - Alcohol use in pregnancy can result in fetal (McCabe et al, 2012) These adolescents can alcohol syndrome and other behavior effects. benefit from medical assessment, pain There is no safe level of alcohol use during management, and brief advice regarding the pregnancy.
-(US Surgeon General, 2005) risks of opioid misuse.
-Parents can be referred Sexually active teens should either use birth to mass.gov/parentpower for guidance.
-Some control and condoms, or refrain from any adolescents misuse their own pain medications. use of alcohol and other drugs.
-Other teens begin using opioids recreationally in social situations in which prescription drugs are exchanged, known as "pharming" parties.
+(Hingson, Heeren, & Zakocs, 2001; Hingson, Heeren, Levenson, Jamanka, & Voas, 2002; Ralph W. Hingson, 2000; Slap, Chaudhuri, & Vorters, 1991) - Teens who drink are also more likely to engage in risky sexual behaviors that could result in early pregnancies, STDs, etc. (Tapert, Aarons, Sedlar, & Brown, 2001) - Alcohol use in pregnancy can result in fetal alcohol syndrome and other behavior effects.
+There is no safe level of alcohol use during pregnancy.
+(US Surgeon General, 2005) Sexually active teens should either use birth control and condoms, or refrain from any use of alcohol and other drugs.